snozbot/fungus/Docs/command_ref/flow_commands.md

 Property | Type | Description
  --- | --- | ---
-_target Label | Fungus.StringData | Name of a label in this block to jump to
+_target Label | Fungus.Variables.StringData | Name of a label in this block to jump to

 ## Label
 Marks a position in the command list for execution to jump to.